chris-reynolds/launch_icon/README.md

 Each platform seems to have several copies of the application icon at different sizes.

-The launch_icon utility searches for images in a flutter project that that match some target wild-card specfication
+The launch_icon utility searches for images in a flutter project that that match some target wild-card specification
 and then for each matching image, it reads the width and height and replaces the image
-with a clone of the source iamge resized to match the target.
+with a clone of the source image resized to match the target.

 The source and target file specifications are read from the pubspec.yaml file and any sections that start with 'launch_icon' will be examined for source and targets.